Five Mile Creek

-Five Mile Creek is the second largest tributary of Little Traverse Bay, and is a cold water spring-fed perennial creek.
+Five Mile Creek is a cold water spring-fed perennial creek.
+It's 1.27 miles flow into Little Traverse Bay.
 The creek has a heavily shaded canopy through most of the land it meanders keeping the water cool.
 The creek flows into a trout pond, then into an old mill pond.
 Both ponds are on private land.
 After the private land, the creek flows through a cedar swamp owned by the Little Traverse Conservancy and meanders through forested private land until it discharges into Little Traverse Bay.

 There is a monitoring site upstream (FMC3) located just below the mill pond and a site downstream by the mouth of the creek (FMC1).
 The WQPP staff was given permission by the land owner to monitor at both sites.
 WQS has in turn supplied the land owner access to the water quality information collected and is informed by the landowner of any water quality issues concerning Five Mile Creek.
 Issues reported by the landowner in recent years are increased beaver and deer activity along the creeks corridor.
 The landowner was encouraged to discuss out of season or Tribal Citizen access to his land for hunting purposes and supplied with the contact of the LTBB Chief Conservation Officer.

 Five Mile Creek is listed as a Designated Trout Stream under the authority Section 48701 by the MDNR.
 Common fish living in the creek include but are not limited to: rainbow, brown, and brook trout.

 The Primary Tribal use on both Five Mile Creek sites is CF. Other Tribal uses include SF, IAW and PSC.
 All uses are fully supported at both sites on Five Mile Creek except SF.
 SF is deemed as needing further evaluation based on a lack of toxin data in fish and data on how much fish families eat for subsistence.

 DO Dissolved Oxygen